chrismca13/aws-demo/2_setting_up_team_accounts/README.md

-## SIADS 699: Setting up Access
+## SIADS 699: Setting up Admin Access
-Now that the Root User role is set up, you can create Access roles for everyone
+Now that the Root User role is set up, you can create an admin role for you to work out of.

 ### Setting up an Admin Role
 It's a best practice to stay out of the root user role when possible.
 The first thing you should do is create an `admin-role` by doing the following: